Meet Your Executive Officers!

 Christine Head VP of Finance Affairs

-Daniel C. Tracht is a PhD candidate in the Department of Economics, has served on AGS Council since Fall 2021, and has served as the Vice President of Administrative Affairs since Fall 2022.
+Peter Liu is a PhD student in the Department of Education.
+He joined the AGS Council in Winter of 2025, and he started serving as the Vice President of Administrative Affairs since Summer of 2025.

 Roles & Responsibilities